Nicki Minaj Mansion Burglarized: $200K Stolen, Home Trashed, Art Destroyed

 Nicki Minaj’s ex-boyfriend Meek Mill’s feud with Drake began back in July 2015 when Mill tweeted that people should stop comparing the two because Drake “don’t write his own raps.”

-Drake then released a few diss tracks that were aimed at Meek—”Charged Up” and “Back to Back.”
+Drake then released a few diss tracks that were aimed at Meek, “Charged Up” and “Back to Back.”
 Mill then responded with his own Drake diss track called “Wanna Know.”

 The feud continued online when Drake responded on Instagram with a photo of himself laughing.
 Later on, he was spotted sporting a T-shirt that said “Free Meek Mill” on it, referring to the rapper’s 2014 incarceration for a probation violation.